choojs/nanocomponent/README.md

 `nanomorph`, which saw first use in choo 5, has supported `isSameNode` since it's conception.

 ### What's the exact difference between cache-component and nanocomponent?
-- `cache-component` returns a proxy node if the arguments were the same.
-If arguments change, it'll rerender and return a new node.
+- `cache-component` is very similar to nanocomponent, except it handles morphing for you if you want by re-running the _render function.
+It works similar to react's component class.
+Additionally, it retains the class interface so you can store your event handlers on the prototype chain and on the class instance.
+Once the component is rendered + mounted in the DOM for the first time, cache-component always returns a proxy node.
 - `nanocomponent` will render a new node initially and always return a proxy node on subsequent calls to `prototype.render`.
 This means the component is responsible for mutating any internal changes.
-It also listens for the node to be unmounted from the DOM so it can clean up internal references, making it more expensive to use.

 ### Whats the relationship beteen `cache-component` and [`cache-element`][ce]?